LeoJavaAI/Flask-Skeleton/README.md

+PLEASE USE https://github.com/Leo-g/Flask-Scaffold, latest changes and patches will be applied there

 Flask-Skeleton allows you to quickly build a Skeleton CRUD application  in python 3.4 with Flask, FLask-SQLAlchemy, marshmallow and PostgreSQL.

 Please ensure PostgreSQL is installed with the development libraries.
 Steps are available [here](http://techarena51.com/index.php/flask-sqlalchemy-postgresql-tutorial/)